 We are a development stage company.
-Activities during the development stage include organizing the business, raising capital and acquiring real estate properties.
-We are a development stage company with no revenues and no profits.
+Activities during the development stage include organizing the business, raising capital, enforcement and development of our intellectual property and acquiring additional intellectual property.
+We are a development stage company with insignificant revenues and no profits from its planned principal operations.
 We have not commenced significant operations and, in accordance with ASC Topic 915 "Development Stage Entities", is considered a development stage company.